ysadamt/seatr/README.md

+# Seatr: Solution to Air Boarding
+Tired of waiting in line for a seat you don't even like? (hello, middle seat!)
+Seatr is the solution to inefficient and messy boarding queues and allows passengers to pick the seats they want.

 ## Inspiration
 We love traveling - but we hate boarding time.
 We decided to create Seatr to improve queue times during boarding and allow those who are veterans, elderly, or disabled to board first.